-These fancy cookie recipes are full of old fashioned goodness and good taste.
+These old fashioned fancy cookie recipes are full of homemade goodness and good taste.
 You'll find them easy to make and fun to serve on any occasion that calls for a cookie that's sweet and classy.

 The Hotel St Francis Cookbook (1919)

-One pound of sugar, one pound of flour, the yolks of five eggs, six ounces of butter, and three tablespoonfuls of thick sour milk in which has been dissolved one pinch of baking soda.
+One pound of sugar, one pound of flour, the yolks of five eggs, six ounces of butter, and three tablespoonfuls of thick sour milk in which has been dissolved a pinch of baking soda.